-- 1. Management and Administration limits.
-A maximum of 3 percent may be retained by the applicant, and any funds retained are to be used solely for management and administrative purposes associated with the PSGP award. - 2.
-Match requirement.
-The following match requirements apply for the FY07 PSGP: - Public Sector.
+- 2. Cost Share Requirement.
+The following match requirements apply for the FY 2008 PSGP: - Public Sector.
 Public sector applicants must provide matching funds supporting at least 25 percent of the total project cost for each proposed project. - Private Sector.
 Private sector applicants must provide matching funds supporting at least 50 percent of the total project cost for each proposed project. - Exceptions.
-There is no matching requirement for projects with a total cost less than \$25,000.
-If the Secretary of Homeland Security determines that a proposed project merits support and cannot be undertaken without a higher rate of Federal support, the Secretary may approve grants with a matching requirement other than that specified in accordance with 46 USC Sec.
+There is no matching requirement for Grant Awards where the total award is \$25,000 or less (with the exception of national and/or regional corporations submitting eleven (11) or more projects throughout their system(s)), If the Secretary of Homeland Security determines that a proposed project merits support and cannot be undertaken without a higher rate of Federal support, the Secretary may approve grants with a matching requirement other than that specified in accordance with 46 USC Sec.
 70107(c)(2)(B).